sapienskid/pebble-sync/README.md

-# Pebble Sync (Obsidian plugin)
+# Pebble Sync

-Pebble Sync pulls notes from your Pebble deployment into Obsidian by turning each item into its own atomic note and (optionally) embedding it back into the matching Daily Note.
-The plugin is plain JavaScript, ships unbundled, and is ready to distribute through the Obsidian Community Plugins directory.
+Pebble Sync pulls notes from your Pebble deployment into a local notes vault by turning each item into its own atomic note and (optionally) embedding it back into the matching Daily Note.
+The plugin is plain JavaScript, ships unbundled, and is ready to distribute.

 ## Features
 - Import Pebble notes on demand or on an interval; force mode overwrites existing files when needed.